The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 “Aw, man.
 This costs money?
 Shit.
 Never mind.”

 But I noticed the demo mode, and it was enough to pique my interest.
 I played around with the dummy data and immediately felt envious.
 Then, a few months passed, and curiosity finally got the best of me.
-I didn’t want Copilot to be the one that got away.
+I didn’t want Copilot Money to be the one that got away.

+You could definitely create and manage your budget all in one place using Copilot Money, but I like to have my own records as well.
 At the end of the month, I record the category totals in my Wealth Planner for accountability and record-keeping.
 The Wealth Planner is built to give you end-of-month and end-of-year summaries, because data is sexy and makes you rich.
 Obviously.

-I had heard Copilot was really “smart”; that it was a budgeting app that understood real life.
+I had heard Copilot Money was really “smart”; that it was a budgeting app that understood real life.

 I’m so glad I didn’t.